FRINXrepo/docs-public/_posts/2016-06-20-running-frinx-odl-distribution-for-the-first-time.md

 ***System requirements***
 **RAM:** 2GB minimum; we recommend 4GB.
 **Java:** Releases based on Beryllium and Boron (and subsequent releases) require Java 8.
-**Linux** Unless stated otherwise, this documentation assumes you are using Linux.
+**Linux:** Unless stated otherwise, this documentation assumes you are using Linux.

 **Download and activate the FRINX ODL Distribution**
 Please click on the following link to download a zip archive of the FRINX ODL Distribution: